Flashbots & MEVs: A Beginner’s Guide

 DURATION

-5 min
+5 Min

 CATEGORY

 Earning a living through mining blocks in the Ethereum blockchain has become increasingly common.
 By simply playing with the order of transactions and proposing a block, miners can earn the block reward as well as the corresponding block gas fees.
-The different forms of value that can be derived from transaction ordering by whoever is producing the block in the Ethereum network is termed as Miner Extractable Value (MEVs).
+The different forms of value that can be derived from transaction ordering by whoever is producing the block in the Ethereum network are termed Miner Extractable Value (MEVs).

 A Breakdown Of The MEV Crisis

-When Ethereum first began gaining traction, their core insight was to grant developers a new frontier of permissionless apps by using flexible smart contracts.
+When Ethereum first began gaining traction, its core insight was to grant developers a new frontier of permissionless apps by using flexible smart contracts.
 Though this has been largely effective, the MEV crisis has emerged as a novel risk.
 Below are some of the current problems associated with MEVs.

 Forking Attacks

-The term MEV was first coined in early 2019 by Phil Daian as part of a research paper titled Flash boys: Frontrunning, Transaction Reordering, and Consensus Instability in Decentralized Exchanges.
-The paper discussed in detail two forking attacks that a high competition for MEV may bring about.
+The term MEV was first coined in early 2019 by Phil Daian as part of a research paper titled “Flash boys: Frontrunning, Transaction Reordering, and Consensus Instability in Decentralized Exchanges”.
+The paper discussed in detail two forking attacks that high competition for MEV may bring about.

 Undercutting Attack